Shikharmall/e-commerce/README.md

 ## What is this project about?

-- This is an e-commerce app that allows shoppers to view, sort, and filter products according to different criteria.
-After products are added to the shopping cart, payment is processed with Stripe API.
+- This is a React JS based e-commerce app that allows shoppers to view, sort, and filter products according to different criteria.
-- This serves as a TypeScript, Sanity CMS, GraphQL, and Stripe API learning project.
-I took the skeleton of [this Udemy course project](https://react-course-comfy-sloth-store.netlify.app/).
-The differences between the original one and my version are:
+- It has a cart system, payment system etc.
-  - replaced the JavaScript code with TypeScript.
+- This serves as a TypeScript, ReactJS while designing this project.
-  - Instead of using dummy data and API provided by the Udemy course, I use some real product data from a friend's Instagram store.
-Sanity CMS is used to host the data, GraphQL is used to query the data.
+- I have used dummy data from Fake Store API.

 ## What technologies were used?